FairwindsOps/nova/docs/usage.md

 ```

 ## Container Image Output
+There are a couple flags that are unique to the container image output.
+- `--show-non-semver` will also show any container tags running in the cluster that do not have valid semver versions.
+By default these are not shown.
+- `--show-errored-containers` will show any containers that returned some sort of error when reaching out to the registry and/or when processing the tags.

 Below is sample output for Nova when using the `--containers` flag

 ```
+$ nova find --containers
 Container Name                              Current Version    Old     Latest     Latest Minor     Latest Patch
 ==============                              ===============    ===     ======     =============    =============
 k8s.gcr.io/coredns/coredns                  v1.8.0             true    v1.8.6     v1.8.6           v1.8.6